GaetanBrmd/assistant-api/README.md

-## Basic NodeJS API
+## Assistant API

-A boilerplate for building NodeJS API inspired by the Bulletproof Architecture.
+A simple API to work with my assistant app.